spywhere/Javatar/README.md

 #### Development Channel
 Development channel is a optional channel for user who want to try upcoming features which may not fully working or need improvements.
 All upcoming features will appear in `Javatar: Browse Commands > Development Section` only.

+Please note that stable channel update notes also apply on development channel too.

 #### Package Updates Notifications
 In order to notice important notes to all users, in stable channel or development channel or both, Javatar use custom notification system which will notice you *only once* when Javatar is ready to use.
 You can opt out this notification by settings `message_id` to `-1` in Javatar's user settings file, note that you can see update notes in README file or you will miss further important update notes.